charliemags/nametag-coding-challenge/README.md

 ## Running the Client

-Run Locally (for example, on Linux):
+Run locally (for example, on Linux):
 ```
 ./myapp-linux
 ```